-Physicians at South Georgia Medical Center expect to be asked questions; however, these questions repeat themselves over-and-over on a daily basis.
+Physicians at South Georgia Medical Center expect to be asked questions; however, these questions repeat themselves on a daily basis.
 Who are you?
 Where is my ‘regular’ doctor?
-What is a hospitalist?
+What are hospitalists?

 Hospitalists are internists who practice hospital-based medicine—in other words, they treat patients only in the hospital setting.
-SGMC recently celebrated the second anniversary working with Apogee Physicians, a rapidly-growing national hospitalist network based in Scottsdale, AZ.
+SGMC recently celebrated the second anniversary working with Apogee Physicians, a rapidly-growing national hospitalist network.

 According to SGMC Chief Executive Officer Bill Forbes, it is a growing trend for hospitalists to provide inpatient medical care.
 In fact, hospitalists work in over 80 percent of US hospitals with greater than 200 beds.